ReadyResearchersTemplates/syllabus/README.md

 * documentation of source code, its use, and relevant executable binaries
 * theory- or evidence-based writing on a computational subject
 * extensive use of collected or extant data sources
+* a performance or other public-facing presentation of the work
+* a poster or other public display about the project or its impact

 The ultimate expression and form of a project constitues a primary concern of conversations with project advisor(s).
-In close consultation with your reader(s), researchers arrive at the most suitable product for their intended outcome(s).
+In close consultation with reader(s), researchers arrive at the most suitable product for their intended outcome(s).

 ##### Demo day presentation